CronoxAU/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 48: March 20th, 2017

+**Today's Progress**: Worked my way up to lesson 29 on [FCC's beta React training](http://hysterical-amusement.surge.sh/)

+**Thoughts**: Starting to get my footing now and really see the power of React.
+Having a good time playing around with each of the lessons, trying out extra bits of functionality.
+I think there is still a while to go until I am ready for a project but I am starting to see iut on the horizon.

+Really happy with my Javascript progress too, starting to feel much more comfortable both writing and reading ES6.

 ### Day 47: March 16th, 2017

 **Today's Progress**: Worked my way up to lesson 18 on [FCC's beta React training](http://hysterical-amusement.surge.sh/)